KUNDAN-KUMAR04/Cybersecurity-Tools-List/README.md

     * *Features:* Portable development environments, supports VirtualBox, VMware, Docker, automatic provisioning.
     * *Operating Systems:* Cross-platform.
     * *License:* MIT License

+## Notable Indian Cybersecurity Initiatives & Companies

+While this repository primarily focuses on open-source tools, it's worth noting the significant contributions and innovations emerging from India's cybersecurity ecosystem.
+Many Indian companies and research institutions are actively involved in developing proprietary security solutions, fostering talent, and contributing to global cybersecurity knowledge.
+This section highlights a few examples (not an exhaustive list of tools):

+* **Cyware:** (New York/Gurgaon-based) Focuses on cyber fusion centers, threat intelligence automation, and security orchestration, automation, and response (SOAR) platforms.
+* **Indian Institutes of Technology (IITs):** Various IITs across India have active cybersecurity research labs contributing to cryptography, network security, and secure systems design, often publishing research papers and sometimes open-sourcing components of their work.
+* **K7 Computing:** (Chennai-based) Provides a range of cybersecurity products including endpoint security, total security, and other IT security solutions.
+* **Quick Heal Technologies:** (Pune-based) A prominent Indian cybersecurity company offering antivirus, endpoint security, and network security solutions for consumers and enterprises.
+* **TAC Security:** (Chandigarh/San Francisco-based) Specializes in Vulnerability Management as a Service (VMaaS) platforms, providing AI-powered vulnerability management solutions.

+*Note: The companies listed above primarily develop commercial/proprietary solutions and are not open-source tools listed for direct use in the categories above.*

 ## License